craftercms/docs/source/reference/modules/deployer.rst

             maxTotalConnections: 40
             maxConnectionsPerRoute: 10

-By default, max connections per route is set to 2 and max total connections is set to 20.
+The default max connections per route is set to 2 and max total connections is set to 20.

 .. _deployer-indexing-mime-types: